ev3dev-lang-java/ev3dev-lang-java/README.md

 # Roadmap

+* Support for PiStorm & BrickPi+
+* Support for Java 8
+* Support for more Gyro Sensors
+* Support for RPLidar
-* Create repository for navigation:
+* Create repository for navigation
-* Create repository for behaviours:
+* Create repository for behaviours

 # Features